Wright State hosts Cohill and Youngstown State - WTOP News

 Youngstown, Ohio; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Youngstown State plays the Wright State Raiders after Dwayne Cohill scored 20 points in Youngstown State’s 73-63 victory over the Detroit Mercy Titans.
+BOTTOM LINE: Youngstown State hosts the Wright State Raiders after Dwayne Cohill scored 20 points in Youngstown State’s 73-63 victory against the Detroit Mercy Titans.

-The Penguins have gone 9-2 in home games.
-Youngstown State is 5-5 against opponents with a winning record.
+The Penguins have gone 9-2 at home.
+Youngstown State leads the Horizon averaging 38.9 points in the paint.
+Adrian Nelson leads the Penguins with 18.0.

-The Raiders are 6-6 in Horizon play.
-Wright State is seventh in the Horizon allowing 73.3 points while holding opponents to 44.2% shooting.
+The Raiders have gone 6-6 against Horizon opponents.
+Wright State is 5-8 against opponents with a winning record.

-TOP PERFORMERS: Cohill is shooting 54.7% and averaging 17.6 points for the Penguins.
-Brandon Rush is averaging 2.5 made 3-pointers over the last 10 games for Youngstown State.
+TOP PERFORMERS: Cohill is averaging 17.6 points, 4.8 assists and 1.6 steals for the Penguins.
+Brandon Rush is averaging 14.4 points and 2.5 rebounds while shooting 48.6% over the past 10 games for Youngstown State.

-Trey Calvin is shooting 48.5% and averaging 19.1 points for the Raiders.
-Alex Huibregste is averaging 1.6 made 3-pointers over the last 10 games for Wright State.
+Trey Calvin is averaging 19.1 points and 4.1 assists for the Raiders.
+Brandon Noel is averaging 13.4 points over the last 10 games for Wright State.

 LAST 10 GAMES: Penguins: 8-2, averaging 81.9 points, 29.3 rebounds, 17.7 assists, 8.3 steals and 2.2 blocks per game while shooting 49.4% from the field.
 Their opponents have averaged 71.9 points per game.